chloetychang/cits3200-group-49/Meetings/Week 2/Client Meeting - Minutes.md

 <br>

 **Tech Stack Confirmation**
-- Confirm Frontend, Backend, User Management and Role Management (Access Control), along with DevOps and Testing Requirements
+- Confirmed Frontend, Backend, User Management and Role Management (Access Control), along with DevOps and Testing Requirements.
 - Are there any preferences or constraints not captured in the brief?
+Refer to this document + presentation in shared drive to get the full picture.

 Tips:
 - Kevin: Postgres to be in Docker [Ease packaging and usability between different hardwares (mac/windows)]
+    - Do it in Docker.
+If you can do it in Docker, do it there.
+Package FastAPI.
 - Kevin: UI Design Tablets.
 Tabs are not user friendly.
 - Kevin: Testing can be done using Flutter (enables computer visualisation on tablet UI design)
 - Kevin: Use intelliJ tool when coding?
+- Can run most of this on our Laptop.
+FastAPI.
+ODBMigration.
+Defines database using SQL model.
+- Read what access columns are, look at Python.
+Have I been missing anything?
+Then generate Postgres.
+- Alembic.

 **Skills and Resources**
 Any existing data records, schemas, documentation, or prior systems we should review?
 - Existing data:
+    - You can see the complete ER diagram in the Database tools section of Microsoft Access.
     - Species: Good for food, orniments, medicinal
     - VAL: Volunteer to discover research on species and record data
     - VAL: Species names to be flexible (Changed frequently by scientists),